-How We Refer to index tabs can be confusing.
+How we refer to index tabs can be confusing.
 We use the quantity of full sets needed and then the tabs per set to calculate your price.
-For example, if you have 50 binders to fill and there are 8 sections per binder, we would say 50 sets of 8, 1/8th cut.
-We sometimes refer to a “bank” of tabs which are the tabs you can view at one time.
+For example, if you have 50 binders to fill and there are 8 sections per binder, we will refer to that as 50 sets of 8, 1/8th cut.
+We sometimes refer to a “bank” of tabs meaning the tabs you can view at one time.
 Using the above example, you may want them to be a larger 1/4th cut tab as opposed to a much smaller 1/8th cut tab.
 We would then say 50 sets of 8, 1/4th cut, 2 banks of 4.
 You would only be able to see tabs 1-4 at first glance until you flip tab 4 and see the second “bank” of 5-8.
 This is sometimes driven by the size of your tab titles, by how much material goes behind each tab or just by the look you prefer.
-There is no extra charge for this.
-The chart below shows the size of the different tab cuts.
-This shows only up to 1/8th cut but you can actually have as many as 22 (a-z usually) in one bank.
+The chart below shows the sizes of the most-commonly used tab cuts.
+We can go as small as a 1/25th cut (a-z usually) in one bank.

-Paper Stock most commonly used would be 90 lb. and 110 lb. weights.
+Paper Stock that is most-commonly used, would be white 90 lb. and 110 lb. weight.
 The 90 lb. weight is perfect for most applications.
-If you want a slightly more rigid paper, there is an upcharge for the 110 lb weight.
+If you want a slightly more rigid paper, there is an upcharge for the 110 lb. paper.
 These paper stocks come in blue, yellow, buff, ivory and grey as well.
-If you would like to use something other than a white stock and we can go over that at the time of quote.
+If you would like to use something other than a white stock, we can go over that at the time of your quote.

 Mylar is a coating that can be put on the tab itself and/or the binding edge.
-When applied to the tab itself, it keeps them from getting dirty and worn out and can add color.
-When a clear strip is applied to the binding edge it keeps your paper from ripping and pulling out of your binder.
-It comes in clear and many colors and adds very little to your pricing.
+When applied to the tab itself, it keeps them from getting dirty, worn and can add pop.
+When a clear strip is applied to the binding edge it keeps the paper from ripping and pulling out of your binder.
+Mylar comes in clear and many other colors and adds very little to your pricing.
 It really lengthens the life of your tabs, and we highly recommend it.

-Poly Stock is available in 15 or 23 gauge polyethylene and comes in 19 colors.
-This material is designed to last for long periods of time and can be wiped clean.
-No mylar or mylar reinforcing is needed on this type of tab.
+Poly Stock is available in 16 or 23-gauge polyethylene and comes in a good variety of colors.
+This plastic material is designed to last for long periods of time and can be wiped clean.
+Mylar is not used on poly material.

 Overall Size will be your sheet size and either a ¼” or ½” tab extension.
-The ½” extension is the most common, there is no price difference.
-The ½” extension will allow you 2 lines of type for longer titles and your type would be horizontally centered if you only need one line.
-Standard sheet size is 11 x 8 ½” but these can be done in other many other common sizes, legal and A4 as well.
+A ½” extension is the most common.
+The ½” extension will allow you 2 lines of type for longer titles and your type would be horizontally and vertically centered.
+The standard sheet size is 11 x 8.5” but tabs can be done in other common sizes, legal and A4 included.

 Tab Orientation tells us where you want your tabs to be.
-They can be on the top, bottom or the right side.
+They can be across the top or bottom, or down the right side.
 The chart below shows the 6 options available.
 The vertical/horizontal side tabs are generally used in typical binder applications and are most common.
-The vertical/horizontal bottom tabs are mostly used in a medical or legal application.
-The vertical/horizontal top tabs are shown not drilled as they are most normally used as a file guide of sorts and not in bound in type application.
+The vertical/horizontal top tabs are shown not drilled as they are most commonly used as a file guide of sorts without the need for drilling.

-Drilling the binding edge of your tabs is a common practice.
-The two most common would be a standard 3-hole drill at the side, and a 2-hole drill at the top.
-We can however drill them in whatever manner you need for your binder accommodation.
-They can also be undrilled if you are binding with a spiral binding or just using your tabs as a file guide.
-You would indicate to us at the time of quote how you would like them drilled since there really is no standard for this.
+Drilling the binding edge of your tabs is common practice.
+Tabs are normally drilled as a standard 3-hole drill at the left side, or a 2-hole drill at the top.
+We can drill them however you need for your binder.
+Tabs can also be undrilled if you are binding with spiral binding or just using your tabs as a file guide.

-Collation of your tabs is a way for you to save time when putting your binders together.
-We can collate them into full sets (1 tab of each position) so you can simply put in the entire set or insert the tabs into your copy.
-This eliminates the need to have stacks of every tab in front of you, a much simpler process and widely used.
+Collation of your tabs is a huge timesaver when putting your binders together.
+We can collate them into full sets (1 tab of each position) so you can simply insert the entire set all at once.
+This eliminates the need to have stacks of every tab in front of you, a much simpler process for you.
 We can, of course, leave them uncollated (separate stacks of each tab) if that’s what you prefer.
-We can also shrink wrap your tabs in single sets or multiple tab sets.